Lola Bunny: The Looney Tunes Show

-Lola also appears in The Looney Tunes Show, where she was voiced by Kristen Wiig.
-As opposed to her personality in Space Jam, she is portrayed as an eccentric, airheaded, endearing, and cheerful young rabbit who tends to obsess over Bugs, whom she refers to as "Bun-Bun".
+Lola also appears in The Looney Tunes Show, where she is voiced by Kristen Wiig.
+As opposed to her personality in Space Jam, she is portrayed as an eccentric, scatterbrained, endearing, and cheerful young rabbit who tends to obsess over Bugs, whom she refers to as "Bun-Bun".
 She is very dedicated to achieving goals, but oftentimes tends to forget what she was doing.
 Lola is mostly involved in bizarre situations, either created by herself or when accompanied by her friend Daffy.

 Bugs nevertheless appears to enjoy having her around, even surprising himself when declaring himself her boyfriend in "Double Date" where she helped Daffy get the courage to ask Tina Russo out on a date.
 Later in the series, Bugs and Lola are seen in multiple episodes spending time with each other.

 Lola's wealthy parents Walter (voiced by John O'Hurley) and Patricia (voiced by Grey DeLisle in season 1, Wendi McLendon-Covey in season 2) appear in the show as well.

 Lola is the titular lead character in the straight-to-video spin-off film Looney Tunes: Rabbits Run.
-In this film, however, here she is voiced by Rachel Ramras but still retains her Looney Tunes Show personality.
+In this film, however, here she is voiced by Rachel Ramras but still retains her Looney Tunes Show personality and appearance.